grawlixes/sudoku-solver/README.md

 A python program that solves sudoku puzzles.

 I use simple set arithmetic to preprocess the puzzle and find possible candidates for each cell, and I use backtracking to solve the puzzle.
+I also use a double-ended queue for traversal.

 Possible improvements:
   - Support variable sized boards (currently only 9x9)